Why get a Finance Degree

 A degree in finance is also a solid preparation for graduate study in business, law, finance, or economics.
 The possibilities are endless, but earning your bachelor’s degree in Finance is a key step.
 To help you get started, here’s a list of the eight best bachelor’s in Finance.

 You may choose to earn your degree online or on campus.
 Both options have their advantages, but an online degree allows you the flexibility to complete coursework any time from anywhere.
-If you’re interested in an online degree, check out our list of the Best Online Colleges and Universities.
+If you’re interested in an online degree, check out our list of Online Colleges.

 A bachelor’s degree in Finance will provide you with several career options.
 Below, we’ll look at a few of these options and their median salaries, per the Bureau of Labor Statistics.